In 2018 I was lucky enough to visit the Tolkien: Maker of Middle Earth exhibition at the Bodleian Library in Oxford.

-The exhibition displays an array of drafts, illustrations and maps for The Hobbit and The Lord of The Rings, as well as some of J.R.R.
+The exhibition displayed an array of drafts, illustrations and maps for The Hobbit and The Lord of The Rings, as well as some of J.R.R.
 Tolkien’s early paintings and other objects such as fan mail and private letters.
 I gained a real sense of the depth and scale of Tolkien’s creation, and how his formidable imagination poured out prose, poetry and art.

 And the exhibition reminded me how important Tolkien, and in particular The Lord of the Rings, has been to my own creativity – although there are many wonderful authors whose books fascinate and inspire me, I have little doubt Tolkien is the author who first sparked within me the desire to write fiction.